seedstack/website/content/docs/business/manual/repositories.md

 {{% callout warning %}}
-A repository implementation almost always depend upon a specific technology or library, so the implementation should be put in the infrastructure layer, in a sub-package named after the corresponding technology (in this case `[base.package].infrastructure.jpa`).
+A repository implementation almost always depend upon a specific technology or library, so the implementation should be put in the infrastructure layer, in a sub-package named after the corresponding technology (in this case `[base.package].infrastructure.inmemory`).
 {{% /callout %}}

 {{% callout info %}}